Skip to main content

 This isn’t to say that the film is wrong for asking questions about the stories we tell and how they build the world we live in, but if we really want to look at what part the media has played in reinforcing the parts of masculinity we’d call toxic, there are certainly better starting points.
 The 1980s, for example, gave us a lot of hypermasculine “role models” whose crassness and ruthlessness were framed as both necessary and admirable, and all without the shades of gray that dominated films like Shane or The Searchers.
 And again, there is so much media already out there that covers this same territory much more authentically.

 Nocturnal Animals shows how masculinity in its softer form is still penalized by a society that purports to champion it.
-Breaking Bad and The Sopranos do a much better job at exploring the ecosystem in which these toxic attitudes are nurtured and promoted.
+Breaking Bad and The Sopranos do a much better job at exploring the ecosystem in which these toxic attitudes are fed.
 Promising Young Woman manages to be much more ruthless in its examination of toxic masculinity in the present time, not some long-gone history, and it undercuts talking points and rationales that were accepted only years before.
 And then, of course, you have the body of classical westerns.

 The Power of the Dog is not smarter or bolder than past attempts to understand this thing called “toxic masculinity.”
 It’s just angrier.